junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What?"

 "Not dead, yet."
-Sam keeps his hunter's eyes on Cas, hands still on machete -- the same one he carried with into the vampire nest where Dean was killed.
+Sam keeps his hunter's gait, hands still on the machete -- the same one he carried with into the vampire nest where Dean was killed.
 "Cas still needs to be dead to go to the Purgatory, remember?"

 Bobby swallows, falling to silence.
 After a beat, "And you want to do the honor?"